Tomas Vancisin

 My research is at the intersection of Information Visualization, Digital Humanities, and History.
 I work with historical student and staff biographical records from the University of St Andrews spanning the period 1579-1897, and I have been focusing on visualizing the transformations these records have gone through in the past century (manual transcription, content expansion, digitization etc.).
 The aim of this work is to highlight transparency, emphasize people's labor, and provide more critical understanding of such historical collections.

-Visualizing the transformations of the University records 1888 - 2022
+First visualization prototype of the University record transformations 1888 - 2022

 Publications: